 Set sail and reach South Plaza Island in the morning.
 One of the smallest islands in the Galapagos, South Plaza has one of the largest populations of Land Iguanas.
 Walk along a path through a cactus forest and view a combination of dry and coastal vegetation.
 In the afternoon, we explore Santa Fé Island, a fairly small and dry island.
 Also called Barrington, Santa Fé Island is well-known as a great place for watching (and swimming with) sea lions.
 Along the island's northern shore you can view the forest of giant Prickly Pear Cactus (Opuntia).
 Santa Fé is also home to a number of endemic species which have bounced back from various threats to their survival.
 You may get a chance to see the Galapagos hawk, Galapagos snake, a variety of finches and the Galapagos mockingbird.

 San Cristobal airport

-Reach San Cristóbal in the morning.
-San Cristóbal is the easternmost island of Galapagos and one of the oldest.
+Reach San Cristobal in the morning.
+It's the easternmost island of Galapagos and one of the oldest.
 Its principal town is Puerto Baquerizo Moreno, the capital of the Galapagos.
 Disembark after breakfast, visit the interpretation center and transfer to the airport for our flight to Quito.